 A panel of three judges will consider the submissions.
 Quinn Mason is a composer and conductor based in Dallas.
 Quinn has been described as “a brilliant composer just barely in his 20s who seems to make waves wherever he goes.”
 (Theater Jones) and "one of the most sought-after young composers in the country" (Texas Monthly).
 His orchestral music has been performed in concert by the Dallas Symphony Orchestra, South Bend Symphony Orchestra, Orchestra Seattle, New Texas Symphony Orchestra, and the Mission Chamber Orchestra.

-Sungji Hong is a Hong Kong native and professor at UNT.
+Sungji Hong is from South Korea and is a professor at UNT.
 Over the last decade, Sungji's music has been performed by leading players and ensembles in over 44 countries and 205 cities.
 Her music has been widely broadcast in more than 17 countries (37 channels) and has been recorded and released on the Soundbrush, Elektramusic, Atoll, Dutton label and by ECM Records.
 Her music is published by Da Vinci Edition, SEEMSA and Tetractys Publishing.

 Anthony J. Maglione’s choral works are growing in popularity and are published on GIA’s “Evoking Sound” choral series.
 In the last several years his music has appeared at state and national-level conventions, on TV, in video games, and has been recorded on Gothic Records, Albany Records, and Centaur Records.
 Maglione was commissioned by Verdigris Ensemble in 2020 to create Dust Bowl.